 Plac Powstańców Warszawy 5 · interesting places nearby

 National Museum information

-The Silesian art collection is a highlight of the museum.
+A treasure trove of fine art, 200m east of the Panorama of Racławice.
 Medieval stone sculpture is displayed on the ground floor; exhibits include the Romanesque tympanum from the portal of the Church of St Mary Magdalene, depicting the Assumption of the Virgin Mary, and 14th-century sarcophagi from the Church of SS Vincent and James.
-The medieval wooden sculpture on the 1st floor features some powerful Gothic triptychs and statues of saints.
 There are also collections of Silesian paintings, ceramics, silverware and furnishings from the 16th to 19th centuries.

 The 2nd floor holds Polish art, mainly paintings, from the 17th century to the present.
 The collection covers most of Poland’s big names, including Jacek Malczewski, Stanisław Wyspiański, Witkacy (Stanisław Ignacy Witkiewicz) and Jan Matejko; be prepared for moody portraits and massive battle scenes.
 Among the modern painters, Władysław Hasior, Eugeniusz Stankiewicz-Get and Tadeusz Makowski are names to look out for, especially for their humorous takes on war and religion.